If you received a shocking renewal rate, you aren’t alone.

 - Allocate costs appropriately.
 In an environment of rising prices, every penny counts.
 Holding managers accountable for their own losses can be a powerful motivator to be mindful of safety, claims, and other factors that contribute to premium rates.
 A RMIS provides a consistent, precise – and credible – structure to accurately and efficiently allocate premiums based on actual experience.

 - Explore options.
 In this market, insurers want to make sure they collect every bit of premium, while restricting every chance of payout.
 A RMIS gives you a clear picture of where your risks are so you can make smart decisions about the future, such as adding or eliminating locations, for instance.
 You can map property values against geographical risk data such as earthquakes, weather and fire hazards, produce loss-ratio reports, and identify possible new areas for loss prevention.
 In short, a RMIS puts everything you need to make informed decisions right at your fingertips.

 A hardening insurance market is no time to be asleep at the wheel.
 While a RMIS can’t reverse market trends, it can give you the data and insights to successfully navigate this challenging market.

-For more discussion on the hardening insurance market, register now for our webinar, “Breaking Through the Hard Insurance Market,” on March 19.
+For more discussion on the hardening insurance market, check out our on-demand webinar with Willis Towers Watson, “Breaking Through the Hard Insurance Market.“

 For more information on purchasing a RMIS, download our e-book, Risk Management Information Systems: The Buyer’s Guide.